NataEn/Advanced-JS-Topics/JavaScript_and_NodeJS_TypeScript/asynchronous.md

 doAsyncWork();
 ```

 When the `doAsyncWork()` runs it returns a promise.
-So, First the code insid the promise runs. print of "Async work complete" occures.
+So, First the code inside the promise runs. print of "Async work complete" occures.
 Next the execution of the `resolve()` follows.
 The Promise object has a function called `then()` it is a success handeler that if the promise resolved it will call the anonimouse function inside the `then()`.

 ```
 doAsyncWork().then(()=>console.log("Task Complete"));